Category: M.A.C. People

 The Twenty-One

-The only women who were graduated from the Michigan Agricultural College prior to the Women’s Course When Williams Hall was completed in 1869, the Board of Agriculture decided the dormitory could accommodate female students in some of its first floor rooms, and ten women were enrolled in 1870.
-They only remained in school for that…
+The only women to graduate from the Michigan Agricultural College prior to the Women’s Course When Williams Hall was completed in 1869, the Board of Agriculture decided the dormitory could accommodate female students in some of its first floor rooms, and ten women were enrolled in 1870.
+They only remained in school for that year—by…

 -